looker-open-source/components/src/components/Modal/Modal.md

 ### ModalContext

-`ModalContext` is a [React Context](https://reactjs.org/docs/context.html) that provides access to Overlay functionality without requiring the developer to explicitly manage the Overlay's state.
+`ModalContext` is a [React Context](https://reactjs.org/docs/context.html) that provides access to functionality without requiring the developer to explicitly manage the Modal's state.
 Currently the context simply provides access to the `closeModal()` method of the Modal.

 ```js static
 const ModalContext = require('./ModalContext').ModalContext